Martti Ahtisaari: Syria conflict

-Health
+Personal life, health and death

+In 1968, he married Eeva Irmeli Hyvärinen, who was studying history at the University of Helsinki and whom he met as a child at the Lyceum in Kuopio.
+They had one son, Marko Ahtisaari, who was born in 1969.

 On 24 March 2020, amid the large-scale outbreak of COVID-19, it was announced that Ahtisaari had tested positive for the disease.
 His spouse, Eeva Ahtisaari, was diagnosed with the same virus on 21 March.
-Eeva Ahtisaari attended the International Women's Day concert on 8 March at the Helsinki Music Centre while infected.

-On 14 April 2020 it was announced that Martti and Eeva Ahtisaari are recovering from the coronavirus infection.
+Eeva Ahtisaari had attended the International Women's Day concert on 8 March at the Helsinki Music Centre while infected.
+On 14 April 2020 it was announced that Martti and Eeva Ahtisaari were recovering from the coronavirus infection.

-On 2 September 2021 it was announced that Ahtisaari is suffering from Alzheimer's disease and has retired from public life.
+On 2 September 2021, it was announced that Ahtisaari had Alzheimer's disease and had retired from public life.

+Ahtisaari died from complications of Alzheimer's disease in Helsinki, on 16 October 2023, at age 86.
+His state funeral was held on 10 November 2023 in Helsinki Cathedral at 1 p.m., after which he was buried at the Hietaniemi Cemetery in Helsinki.

 Honours

 Nobel Peace Prize

-On 10 October 2008 Ahtisaari was announced as that year's recipient of the Nobel Peace Prize.
+On 10 October 2008, Ahtisaari was announced as that year's recipient of the Nobel Peace Prize.
 Ahtisaari received the prize on 10 December 2008 at Oslo City Hall in Norway.
 Ahtisaari twice worked to find a solution in Kosovo – first in 1999 and again between 2005 and 2007.
-He also worked with others this year to find a peaceful solution to the problems in Iraq, the committee said.
+The committee said he also worked with others this year to find a peaceful solution to the problems in Iraq.
 According to the committee, Ahtisaari and his group, Crisis Management Initiative (CMI), also contributed to resolving other conflicts in Northern Ireland, Central Asia, and the Horn of Africa.
 Ahtisaari invited Prime Minister Matti Vanhanen, Foreign Affairs Minister Alexander Stubb and others to his Nobel event, but not President Halonen.